-The service management processes create and use a number of documents and records ('data objects'), such as
+The service management processes create and use a number of documents and records, such as service definitions, the service portfolio, cstomer service agreements, and incident records.

-The 'YaSM data model' and the 'object lifecycle diagrams' in the YaSM® Process Map provide an overview of these YaSM data objects, with their key relationships.
+The 'YaSM data model' and the 'object lifecycle diagrams' in the YaSM® Process Map provide an overview of these YaSM data objects and their key relationships.

 If you have some experience with enterprise modeling and describing the essential components of a business, you will know that enterprise architectures usually cover different domains, such as